nhsconnect/gpconnect/pages/foundations/foundations_use_case_get_the_fhir_capability_statement.md

 An GP Connect CapabilityStatement is shown in the example section below ready for customisation and embedding into GP Connect assured provider systems.
 Providers should use this CapabilityStatement as a base for their own CapabilityStatement, replacing the element in square brackets (`[` & `]`) with specific information of their implementation.
 The main version at the top of the CapabilityStatement should represent the GP Connect specification version which the FHIR server implements.

+{% include important.html content="The HealthcareService endpoint and service.identifier parameter should be visible in the capability statement regardless of the state of the service filtering organisation switch [appointment service ID filtering](appointments_serviceid_filtering.html)." %}

 ### Examples ###

 #### Get the FHIR capability statement ####